Transamerican Love Story: Response and epilogue

 Zack Rosen of the Washington Blade called the show "refreshing for its lack of sensationalism".
 Heather Havrilesky, in her review for Salon, observed: "The show’s producers (thankfully) resist the urge to throw in big, manipulative Fox-style surprises.
 While some of the men get freaked out by each other, Calpernia is likable and accepting and takes the whole crazy assortment of characters in stride."

-"A reality dating show is… a very difficult circumstance in which to get to know someone", wrote Calpernia Addams, a few weeks after the finale aired.
-"I look[ed] at it as… a fun romp… rather than a deadly serious path to matrimony."
-The following July, Calpernia reported that she and competition-winner Shawn "had some dinners and get-togethers, but… have not continued to date".
+"A reality dating show is … a very difficult circumstance in which to get to know someone", wrote Calpernia Addams, a few weeks after the finale aired.
+"I look at it as … a fun romp … rather than a deadly serious path to matrimony."
+The following July, Calpernia reported that she and competition-winner Shawn "had some dinners and get-togethers, but … have not continued to date".
 A few days later, she told an interviewer: "The amazing thing that Logo did with this was they showed trans people dating as being so normal, like it really is.
 I think it’s going to open it up for trans women to feel worthy of love and for guys to not be afraid to date us."

 About two months after the final episode aired, Addams, Howley, Andrea James, and Alec Mapa all appeared together in the 2008 Los Angeles Pride parade.
 Later that summer, Jim Howley did a photo shoot with portrait photographer Eric Schwabel for a feature in The Advocate on the human body.
 Schwabel also photographed Addams the following February.

 On June 18, 2009, a few weeks after Transamerican Love Story won a GLAAD Media Award for Outstanding Reality Program, Calpernia Addams and Andrea James debuted a short comedy film at the 33rd Frameline Film Festival in San Francisco.
 They had begun developing the film—called Transproofed—more than a year prior.
 Transproofed is the story of a trans woman, Ava, who feels unready to tell the man she's been dating that she's transgender; but when Ava's friend Joyce pressures her into hiding any evidence in her apartment that she's trans (with a long career as a showgirl), Ava feels more and more uneasy.
 Addams and James wrote, directed, produced, and scored the film.
 Addams takes the role of Ava, and James plays the role of Joyce.